National Indigenous Bowel Screening Pilot

 The pilot showed:

-- higher participation in screening for those who were handed kits through the alternate pathway
+- higher participation in screening for those who received kits through the alternate pathway

 - similar participation rates to non-Indigenous Australians who screened through the usual mail model pathway

-- increased screening among those who had been previously invited, but never screened
+- increased screening among those who had been invited before, but never screened

 - increased screening among those who lived in areas of low socio-economic status or remote areas.